pojntfx/uni-appsecurity-notes/docs/main.md

 ### Elements of a Secure Development Process

-**Primary purpose**: Analysis of the data flow; data is both protected by the GDPR and represents value of the coporation
+**Primary purpose**: Analysis of the data flow; data is both protected by the GDPR and represents value of the corportation

 - **Requirements**
   - Security-Requirements